 Effective spotting of unexploded ordinance

-With three hours of autonomous flight time and a 3 kg payload, the Alpha 800 platform is unsurpassed in detecting UXO.
+With three hours of autonomous flight time and a 3 kg payload, the Alpha 800 Remotely Piloted Aircraft System has no rival in UXO detection.

-In a recent successful demo, the Alpha flew 11 meters above ground level, carrying a 4 kg magnetometer attached to a 10-meter cable.
-Using a laser altimeter and maintaining the payload at exactly 1 meter above ground level, it flew a pre-defined pattern with 1 meter between each pass.
+In a recent successful demo, the Alpha 800 flew 11 meters above ground level, carrying a 4 kg magnetometer attached to a 10-meter cable.
+Using a laser altimeter and maintaining the payload at exactly 1 m above ground level, it flew a pre-defined pattern with 1 m between each pass.
 All metallic objects were detected with 4 cm accuracy.

 A range of payload sensors are available, depending on the type of unexploded ordinance.
 For example, multi-spectral cameras may be used to identify non-ferrous UXO.